guangxush/LearnEng/Dictation/README.md

 140. There we are(go/ Everything is okay).
 Disaster (has been) averted(avoided).
 Thank you.
 You got a bit(little) more TV(excitement/entertainment) there than you were expecting(anticipating).

-141. It sort of turned from just a simple idea into what's now a phenomemon.
-And we kind of think that it's gonna sprend around the country.
+141. It sort of turned from just a simple idea into what's now a phenomenon.
+And we kind of think that it's gonna spread around the country.
 Good,  bad or otherwise!

+142. I want short back and side.
+But nothing off the top.
+Whatever you do, don't touch the top.
+And make it snappy.
+I have a plan to catch.